Genomics, Human Behavior, and Social Outcomes

 - Precision Medicine Research, “All of Us”, and Inclusion – Watch the recording

-- Addressing Racism in Medical Research and Publishing – November 30
+- Addressing Racism in Medical Research and Publishing – Watch the recording

 Beginning in 2021, The Hastings Center will offer an annual “bioethics for journalists” discussion series.
 It is supported by the Callahan Public Programs, named in honor of Daniel Callahan, co-founder of The Hastings Center.
 Each year, Hastings will join forces with a prominent partner to bring the most cutting-edge ethical issues in science and health to journalists.